goabstract/abstract-sdk/docs/reference.md

 ![CLI][cli-icon] ![API][api-icon]

-A changeset is a group of changes that together form a single, indivisible modification to a repository.
-A changeset can be thought of as the differences between two successive commits in a repository's history.
-Changesets are automatically generated as new commits are created, and provide insight into what changed between two versions of a repository.
+A changeset is a group of changes that together form a single, indivisible modification to a project.
+Changesets include data on all visual and nonvisual changes and provide insight into the differences between two versions of a project.

 ### The changeset object